ArjunDivecha/Vol-Harvesting/README.md

 ## 1. Scope & Objectives

 - **Parity with paper signals** – replicate the decision tables in Table&nbsp;2 (p.22) including ±2 % rebalance bands with a base-case assumption of zero explicit trading costs (5 bps remains a configurable override to match the paper when needed).
-- **Signal timing (spec deviation)** – compute eRV30 from the latest 10 daily close-to-close SPY returns and form the entire signal snapshot (SPY, VIX, VIX3M) using the prior day’s close.
-Target weights derived at *t‑1* are implemented via Market‑On‑Close at *t*, creating a documented one-session lag relative to the paper’s 15:45 ET signal.
+- **Signal timing (spec deviation)** – compute eRV30 from the latest 10 daily close-to-close SPY returns and form the entire signal snapshot (SPY, VIX, VIX3M) using the **same day’s** close, then execute MOC orders at that same close.
+This assumes we can observe the close print before submitting a close order—an approximation noted as a limitation until intraday data is available.
 - **Execution realism** – under the daily-data regime, assume fills occur at the official close (or adjusted close) and treat limit-on-close fallbacks as no-ops because only closing prices are modeled.
 Early-close nuances are noted but not simulated until intraday data returns.
 - **Transparency** – produce Table‑3‑style metrics, Figure‑4/5 plots, blending analysis, daily audit logs, and reproducible configs, with clear callouts where the daily-only approximation diverges from the original spec.
-- **Primary data** – start with Yahoo Finance (`yfinance`) daily OHLCV for SPY, VIX (`^VIX`), VIX3M (`^VIX3M`), UVXY, and SVIX; keep the data layer pluggable so the eventual live-trading stack (with intraday inputs) can be implemented separately without refactoring the backtest.
+- **Primary data** – start with Yahoo Finance (`yfinance`) daily OHLCV for SPY, VIX (`^VIX`), VIX3M (`^VIX3M`), UVXY, and SVXY.
+The data layer also exposes an `ibkr` provider (config at `data.ibkr`) that fetches 1‑minute bars and caches them under `data/ibkr_cache/*_1min.parquet` so we don’t redownload between runs.
+When IBKR refuses VIX3M minute history, we automatically fall back to Yahoo’s prior-close data for that symbol only.
 - **Default instruments** – adopt the most active VIX ETNs (UVXY for long exposure, SVIX for short exposure) per Yahoo Finance volumes observed on 2025‑11‑08 09:56 PT.
 - **Backtest vs. live split** – the historical backtest will always operate on daily closes; intraday data is reserved for future live/paper trading modules and treated as a separate concern.